My Hootch

 Flares in the night above the ARVN guard tower

 This picture of flares in the night gives me a vivid flashback to those long ago sticky humid nights in Viet Nam filled with unknown danger.
 The flares were dropped through out the night and several could be seen at all times.
-Walking near my Hootch one evening, I was startled when I heard wind spilling from the parachute of a spent flare as it landed next to me.
+Walking near my Hooch one evening, I was startled when I heard wind spilling from the parachute of a spent flare as it landed next to me.

 Sunrise

-Inside my Hootch
+Inside my Hooch

-Inside my Hootch
+Inside my Hooch

 Hall Way

-This was Bie our MaMa Sahn.
+This was Bay our Mama-San.

 Vietnamese Maid

-This was Bie our MaMa Sahn.
+This was Bay our Mama-San.

 Vietnamese Maid